‘Doc Martin’ Martin Clunes Cosmetic Surgery Scandal

 What Is The Real Portwenn Of ‘Doc Martin,’ Port Isaac Really Like?

 Whatever Clunes had done, he now needs to talk about it in court, under oath.
-It seems that whatever was done (and no, it’s not his ears, that have been described as “jug handles”), he thought it was something critical to his career, and so he deducted it on his taxes as necessary to his career (again, a court of Hollywood actors would given him a thumbs up, and likely suggest another procedure of two).
+It seems that whatever was done, he thought it was something critical to his career, and so he deducted it on his taxes as necessary to his career (again, a court of Hollywood actors would given him a thumbs up, and likely suggest another procedure of two).

-“Yet it emerged this weekend that Clunes has gone to court to argue for the cost of a mystery treatment set against his income tax, insisting he needed it ‘for the purposes of his acting trade’.
-He added that it was ‘intimately connected with his work’.”
+“Yet it emerged this weekend that Clunes has gone to court to argue for the cost of a mystery treatment set against his income tax, insisting he needed it ‘for the purposes of his acting trade.’
+He added that it was ‘intimately connected with his work.'”

 It seems the HMRC, or Her Majesty’s Revenue and Customs (the U.K. version of the IRS, and an IRS audit), disallowed the deduction Martin Clunes made for his nip and tuck, saying it was not medically necessary, or even necessary to his career.
 But sadly for the Doc Martin star, the Martin Clunes cosmetic surgery scandal is the talk of the town, and everyone has an opinion about what he had done